calistasalsabila/Programming-Language/Java/material/java_oop/30_defaultMethod.md

 ---

-## 🌟 Conclusion
+## Conclusion

 Default methods make interfaces more powerful by combining the flexibility of abstract classes with the multiple inheritance of interfaces.
-Use them wisely to write cleaner, more maintainable Java code! 💪📘
+Use them wisely to write cleaner, more maintainable Java code!

+> 📚 This is part of the Java OOP chapter.